quiltdata/t4/docs/Technical Reference.md

     This protects the stack deployment pipeline from accidental deletion.
 Click Next.

-9. On the conformation screen, check the box asking you to acknowledge that CloudFormation may create IAM roles, then click Create.
+9. On the confirmation screen, check the box asking you to acknowledge that CloudFormation may create IAM roles, then click Create.

     ![](./imgs/finish.png)